 * CEO Rolet had been due to step down at the end of 2018

-* Chairman signals he won't seek re-election in 2019 (Adds analyst comment)
+* Chairman signals he won't seek re-election in 2019 (Adds more detail)

-LONDON, Nov 29 (Reuters) - London Stock Exchange CEO Xavier Rolet is stepping down immediately and its chairman will not seek re-election, as the exchange tries to draw a line under a row with a top shareholder over management succession.
+LONDON, Nov 29 (Reuters) - London Stock Exchange CEO Xavier Rolet is stepping down immediately and its chairman has also signalled he will not seek re-election, as the exchange seeks to draw a line under a row with a top shareholder over management succession.

 Rolet had previously said he would leave at the end of 2018, but activist hedge fund TCI accused Chairman Donald Brydon of pushing him out and called a shareholder meeting to try to reverse the decision and oust Brydon.

-The row - coming at a tricky time for the LSE as it risks losing a chunk of its derivatives clearing business to erstwhile merger partner Deutsche Boerse due to Brexit - had dragged in the Bank of England.
+The row, coming at a tricky time for the LSE as it risks losing a chunk of its derivatives clearing business due to Britain's departure from the European Union, had dragged in the Bank of England.

-Rolet's departure after 8-1/2 years in charge could trigger fresh speculation that a rival exchange such as ICE could bid for the LSE, though analysts say any mega-bourse deal would face intense scrutiny by competition authorities.
+Rolet's departure could trigger fresh speculation that a rival exchange such as ICE could bid for the LSE, though analysts say any mega-bourse combination would face intense scrutiny by competition authorities.

-The LSE said Brydon had also indicated he would not stand for re-election at the company's annual general meeting in 2019, and that Chief Financial Officer David Warren would replace Rolet on an interim basis.
+The LSE said on Wednesday that Brydon had indicated he would not stand for re-election at the company's annual general meeting in 2019, and that Chief Financial Officer David Warren would replace Rolet on an interim basis.